 Jobs & Internships

 As a physics graduate, you will have a wealth of options upon completion of your degree.
-While some students will pursue further specialization in graduate school, many others will enter the workforce after finishing their bachelor’s degree.
-As a physics student, you will emerge from your undergraduate education with career possibilities in a variety of fields.
+While some students will pursue further specialization in graduate school, many others will enter the workforce directly.
+Still others will take a "gap year" to explore options, volunteer with agencies such as the Peace Corps, or travel.
+Whatever the case, you will emerge from your undergraduate education with career possibilities in a variety of fields.

 In practice, many physics majors are successful in careers with job titles such as systems engineer, software developer, research scientist, systems analyst, lab technician, science teacher, etc. Typical employers hiring physics majors include engineering firms, technology-based companies and start-ups, computer hardware and software companies, national research laboratories, universities, and public schools.
 Indeed, the list of possibilities is limited only by your creativity and desire.

 In your time as an undergraduate, we encourage you to seek out internships, research projects, and other physics-related work experience.
 A few options you might consider:

 1. Speak to one of our faculty about getting involved in research.
 All majors are encouraged to engage in research during their undergraduate career.
 Find out a little about each professors’ research interests.
 If something interests you, ask if they have an opening on their research team.
 Depending on availability of grant funding, you may even get paid for your work.